 Integration and open banking API standards pose significant hurdles, requiring developers to navigate the absence of a common framework for identity management and governance.
 Scalability considerations demand careful architecture using DevOps workflows, Docker containers, cloud computing, and microservices to handle simultaneous API requests efficiently.

-Compliance with regulations like GDPR (General Data Protection Regulation), PSD2, and Open Banking is crucial for sensitive data security and privacy.
+Compliance with regulations like GDPR (General Data Protection Regulation), PSD2, and Open Banking is crucial for sensitive data security and data privacy.
 The challenge extends to integration with multiple regulations worldwide, adding complexity for developers.

 The challenges extend beyond the technical realm to organizational aspects, including a necessary cultural shift within financial industry.
 Open banking APIs require a shift from traditional risk-averse mindsets to embracing new revenue opportunities and innovative solutions.
 Organizational restructuring is essential to address granular access control, risk mitigation, and workflow adjustments.